Welcome to Governance at East Riding College.

 Being a governor is a fantastic opportunity to give something back to your community.
 If you would like to find out more or have an informal chat, please do get in touch.
-Or you can complete an application form found under 'Policies, procedures and key documentation' on this website.
+Or you can complete an application form found under 'Joining the Governing Body' below.

 Thank you for your interest.